writersblockchain/HackSecret-Documentation-Example/README.md

 (Highlights specific interests for Grants, etc)

-- Challenge #1: Use Query Permits to grant user access to business cards, in addition to Viewing Keys (Reward: 10k SCRT vested over 1 year)
+- Challenge #1: Use Query Permits to grant user access to business cards, in addition to Viewing Keys
-- Challenge #2: Turn Business Card structs into SNIP-721s (Reward: 1k SCRT)
+- Challenge #2: Turn Business Card structs into SNIP-721s
-- Challenge #3: IBC Integration that transfers business cards to other chains in the cosmoos(Reward: 5k SCRT vested over 1 year)
+- Challenge #3: IBC Integration that transfers business cards to other chains in the cosmos

 #### Documentation